Try our Organ Meats! SHOP HERE.

 This is just awesome!
 Although natural farmers can be considered competitors with each other, I really don't view it that way.
 Natural farmers are all working towards a common goal.
 We're part of the same movement and support each other!

 Miller's does NOT add any colorants to the feed, so the yolk color will depend on what the chickens are foraging for.
-Angel Acres adds color to their feed, so the yolks will always be orange.
+Angel Acres adds a little marigold to their feed, so the yolk color may be a little more orange.

 Yolk color was actually the reason why we did our egg testing in the first place.
 We really wanted to find out if our light colored yolks had equal nutrition to orange colored yolks.
 My hypothesis was that yolk color doesn't matter, and that was proven true!